Christmas Plays in Waldorf Schools

 Deo gratias!

-Whether one believes in the creation myth or not, or the two accounts of the birth of Jesus by Luke and Matthew, I think one can agree that the symbolism of the Tree of Good and Evil is very relevant for us today.
+Whether one believes in the creation myth or not, or the two accounts of the birth of Jesus by Luke and Matthew, I think one can agree that the symbolism of the Tree of Good and Evil is relevant for us today.

 Also, we should view these plays in the spirit in which they were performed in medieval times, and not through the lenses of today’s political correctness.